-Similar actions are either in place or under way in the United States.
-There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
-The Federal Trade Commission and state Attorneys General all are aggressive in reviewing privacy and data security protections for consumers.
-New laws also are being considered at both the state and federal levels.
-For example, the California Consumer Privacy Act which went into effect on January 1, 2020-is creating similar risks and obligations as those created by GDPR, though the Act does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects (the Common Rule).
-In November 2020, California voters passed a ballot initiative for the California Privacy Rights Act, or the CPRA, which went into effect on January 1, 2023, and significantly expanded the California Consumer Privacy Act to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
+In November 2020, California voters passed a ballot initiative for the California Privacy Rights Act, or the CPRA, which went into effect on January 1, 2023, and significantly expanded the CCPA to incorporate additional GDPR-like provisions including requiring that the use, retention and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
 The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
 The provisions in the CPRA may apply to some of our business activities.

-In addition, other states, including Virginia, Colorado, Utah, and Connecticut, already have passed state privacy laws.
-Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
-Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
+In addition to California, eleven other states have passed comprehensive privacy laws similar to the CCPA and CPRA.
+These laws are either in effect or will go into effect sometime before the end of 2026.
+Like the CCPA and CPRA, these laws create obligations related to the processing of personal information, as well as special obligations for the processing of "sensitive" data, which includes health data in some cases.
+Some of the provisions of these laws may apply to our business activities.
+There are also states that are strongly considering or have already passed comprehensive privacy laws during the 2024 legislative sessions that will go into effect in 2025 and beyond.
+Other states will be considering similar laws in the future, and Congress has also been debating passing a federal privacy law.
+There are also states that are specifically regulating health information that may affect our business.
+For example, the State of Washington passed the My Health My Data Act in 2023 which specifically regulated health information that is not otherwise regulated by the HIPAA rules, and the law also has a private right of action, which further increases the relevant compliance risk.
+Connecticut and Nevada have also passed similar laws regulating consumer health data, and more states are considering such legislation in 2024.
 These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.